justeattakeaway/JustEat.StatsD/README.md

 #### Configuring in AWS lambda

-We are using this library in AWS lambda functions written in C# .Net core.
+We are using this library in AWS lambda functions written in C# using .NET Core.
 Our experience is that the UDP transport does not work there, so a bit of custom setup is needed to use the IP transport instead, e.g.

 ```csharp